 William Paterson University's commitment to civic engagement is one of the hallmarks of our university.
 As representatives of the University, Honors College students should be leaders in the university's civic engagement projects.
-The Honors College strongly urges Honors students to participate in the activities recognized by Pioneer Life.
+The Honors College requires Honors students to participate in the activities recognized by Pioneer Life or by the Honors College.
 As club officers and student leaders, Honors students should participate in the planning and promotion of civic engagement events as well as participating in the events themselves.
 While most civic engagement projects benefit others and add to your personal development, part of the civic engagement requirement for Honors is to reflect on those experiences in the context of the intellectual and academic life of the university.
 Your civic engagement activities with the university should lead you to reflect meaningfully, intellectually and academically.

-Civic engagement activities should be reported every semester in the Honors College student progress report.
+Civic engagement activities should be reported every semester to the Honors College on the civic engagement form found on the Honors website.

-The civic engagement expectations derive from and are consistent with the Honors College statements about the goals for the entire program.
+The civic engagement expectations derive from and are consistent with the Honors College statements about the goals and mission for the entire program.